LiskArchive/lisk-legacy-docs/upgrade/migration/migration.md

 | Testnet   | 7000         | 7001        |

 - Make a backup of `config.json`.
 While this process does make a backup automatically in a `backup/` directory, it's recommended to make one yourself as you can never be too careful.
 At the end of this tutorial we include some advanced cases to guide you.
 - The next section introduces a tool we have consciously implemented to make a gapless migration.
-We expect it to be executed in an Ubuntu 16 environment that follows the recommended specs you can find in the [readme](https://github.com/LiskHQ/lisk#lisk).

 ### Lisk Bridge : Automated Lisk Core Migration
 We introduced a tool to perform the migration called [Lisk Bridge](https://downloads.lisk.io/lisk/test/lisk_bridge.sh).